OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

     }
 ```

-FlowDroid is a versatile tool, and can also be used for generating call graphs.
-This is demonstrated in this [blog post](https://medium.com/geekculture/generating-call-graphs-in-android-using-flowdroid-pointsto-analysis-7b2e296e6697 "FlowDroid call graphs") by Navid Salehnamadi.

-To summarize, taint analysis is an information flow analysis approach.
-For Android Java code, FlowDroid can be used for performing taint analysis.
-Taint analysis is especially helpful in automating data flow analysis in big complex applications.
-With applications having complex flows, the accuracy of such tools may vary, thus it is upto the human reviewer to strike a balance between time consumed for manual analysis and accuracy.
+FlowDroid is not only versatile in performing taint analysis but can also generate call graphs, as illustrated in [this blog post](https://medium.com/geekculture/generating-call-graphs-in-android-using-flowdroid-pointsto-analysis-7b2e296e6697) by Navid Salehnamadi.
+Taint analysis is especially beneficial for automating data flow analysis in intricate applications.
+However, given the complexity of some apps, the accuracy of such tools can vary.
+Thus, it's essential for reviewers to find a balance between the accuracy of tools and the time spent on manual analysis.

 ## Tampering and Runtime Instrumentation